jupiterproject/api/README.md

 This is the official repository for the Jupiter API.
 Please note that the prior Python API **has been deprecated**.

+### Legacy Codebase
+The legacy codebase (with FastAPI) can be found underneath the `legacy` branch in this repository.

 ## Technologies
 - Express.js
 - TypeScript